JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 betraying me.
 All your underclothing had been renewed, when you came to our house–I suppose on your return home from foreign parts.

-"The next thing was the arrival of Sergeant Cuff; and the next great surprise was the announcement of what *he* thought about the smear on the door.
+“The next thing was the arrival of Sergeant Cuff; and the next great surprise was the announcement of what *he* thought about the smear on the door.